Meshblock: New Zealand

 New Zealand's countrywide meshblock framework was first set up in 1976, although the term dates back to at least the 1916 census.
 The meshblock pattern is updated each year.
-It comprised 41,376 meshblocks at the 2006 census, increasing to 46,637 meshblocks in 2013, and to 53,589 in 2018.
+It comprised 41,376 meshblocks at the 2006 census, increasing to 46,637 in 2013, 53,589 in 2018 and 57,539 in 2023.

 Meshblocks are defined by Statistics New Zealand as being "the smallest geographic unit for which statistical data is collected and processed by Statistics New Zealand".
 It is a defined area, varying in size from part of a city block to large areas of rural land.
 Each of these borders another to form a network covering the whole country including inlets and coasts, and extending out to the 200 NM economic zone.
 Meshblocks are added together to "build up" larger geographic areas such as area units and urban areas.
 They are also used to draw up and define New Zealand electorates and local authority boundaries.

+Several meshblocks are grouped together to form the next largest statistical area, SA1.
+SA1s usually have 100–200 residents, but remote rural areas and urban industrial or business areas may have fewer people and apartment blocks, retirement villages, prisons, boarding schools, etc) may have more than 500.